cpaterno/csc-212-s18/lab-12/README.md

 **Map questions:**

 * Did you choose to use a `map` or an `unordered_map`?
 Why?
 * How did the starting letter percents of each word compare between the three books?
+Why might this be?
 * Which starting letter was most common for each of the three books?
 * Would you have chosen differently if you were counting the number of words that started with two- or three-letter clusters?
 Briefly explain your reasoning.